-Olivia attended mainstream schools including Loreto Kirribilli where she completed her Higher School Certificate in 1998.
-She received itinerant teaching support from RIDBC in her senior school years and was awarded their 1999 Garfield and Norma Barwick Medal for her HSC achievements.
+Olivia attended mainstream schools including Loreto Kirribilli and was awarded RIDBC’s 1999 Garfield and Norma Barwick Medal for her HSC achievements.
 She represented her school in many different team sports, gained the Gold Duke of Edinburgh and was the recipient of the School President’s Award for “Outstanding Participation and Contribution to School Activities”.
 On leaving school Olivia joined Palm Beach Surf Life Saving Club and became the second deaf lifesaver in Australia at that time.

-After graduating from the University of NSW with a BA in Design and working for marie claire magazine, Olivia lived in London, UK, for three years and worked for a fashion / lifestyle magazine which included work assignments in New York and around the UK.
+After graduating from the University of NSW with a BA in Design and working for marie claire magazine, Olivia lived in London for three years and worked for a fashion / lifestyle magazine which included work assignments in New York and around the United Kingdom.
 During this time she backpacked throughout Europe, Central America and Africa.

-After studying Business at RMIT University in Melbourne, Olivia was one of 25 of 500 applicants in the Victorian state to receive the Churchill Fellowship award at Government House.
-In mid 2008, she spent six weeks overseas attending and researching established mentoring organisations in the USA, United Kingdom and Scandinavia.
+Upon returning home from overseas, Olivia studied Business at RMIT University in Melbourne and was one of 25 recipients in the Victorian state to receive the Churchill Fellowship award at Government House.
+In 2008, she spent six weeks overseas attending and researching established mentoring organisations in the USA, United Kingdom and Scandinavia.
 Here she gained valuable, worthwhile experience from existing overseas mentoring and leadership programs for deaf and hard of hearing adolescents.
-She came back inspired to set up the Hear For You mentoring program.
+She came back inspired to set up Hear For You.

 In September 2010, Olivia won the national AAMI / NEIS Small Business Award at the National NEIS Gala Awards Dinner in Cairns, Queensland in recognition of the founding and establishment of Hear For You.
-Olivia is on the Editorial Advisory Board for Hearing HQ Magazine, providing guidance and expertise on a voluntary basis.
+Olivia is currently on the Editorial Advisory Board for Hearing HQ Magazine, providing guidance and expertise on a voluntary basis.
 The magazine is read by over 60,000 deaf and hard of hearing Australians and industry professionals.
-Olivia was also a judge at the 2012 Deafness Forum of Australia Captioning Awards which recognises the contributions and achievements made towards improving the quality, frequency and use of captions in Australia.
+Olivia was also one of three judges at the 2012 Deafness Forum of Australia Captioning Awards, which recognises the contributions and achievements made towards improving the quality, frequency and use of captions in Australia.

 Olivia’s motto is: “With the right mind set, anything is possible!”